 There may be a charge if you need to re-sit an exam and there could be examination resubmission fees for postgraduate researchers.
 We have a guide for candidates whose theses are referred for resubmission (PDF).

-It's also worth remembering graduation and the cost of hiring your gown for your degree ceremony.
+It is also worth remembering graduation and the cost of hiring your gown for your degree ceremony.

 If you want to join clubs and societies there may be membership or subscription fees.
-The Leeds University Union website has a full list of student clubs and societies where groups may have listed their joining fees.
+The Leeds University Union website has a full list of student clubs and societies where some groups have listed their joining fees.

 Membership of The Edge, the University's sport and leisure facility, allows you access to fantastic on-campus health and fitness options.
 There are several membership and payment options for The Edge.